matplotlib/matplotlib/doc/users/pyplot_tutorial.rst

 :func:`~matplotlib.pyplot.gcf` returns the current figure (:class:`matplotlib.figure.Figure` instance).
 Normally, you don't have to worry about this, because it is all taken care of behind the scenes.
-Below is an script to create two subplots.
+Below is a script to create two subplots.

 .. plot:: pyplots/pyplot_two_subplots.py
    :include-source: